mmehrotra/coe-graphql/README.md

 ## STEPS OF EXECUTION

-### A)
+### A) Disabling the Authorization for creation of Admin Account
-Comment out the following code in the path com.graphql.coe.GraphQLEndPoint (Line number 64-73)
+Comment out the following code in the path ***com.graphql.coe.GraphQLEndPoint (Line number 64-73)***.
+We are doing this to first disable the authorization process to create a user.
+Ideally there should have been admin configured who is authorized to do this, but here for simplicity we are getting over with this workaround.
 ```
 	/*@Override
     protected GraphQLContext createContext(Optional<HttpServletRequest> request, Optional<HttpServletResponse> response) {